How to Use Mailvelope to Send Encrypted Emails

 Mailvelope To Send Encrypted Emails

 Emails are considered to be a hoard of information.
-Therefore, we should think carefully before putting the information in our emails.
-Or else we should spend a little time considering ways to secure our emails from prying eyes.
+Therefore, we should think carefully before including information in our emails.
+Otherwise, we should spend a little time considering ways to secure our emails from prying eyes.

 Email encryption will only work if we integrate it into our daily workflow.
-This would mean that we need to incorporate email encryption with our browser, which we preferably use.
+This means that we need to incorporate email encryption into our browser, which we preferably use.

 Mailvelope has remarkably gained an appreciation for its easy-to-use interface and ease of integration.
-Mailvelope is a browser-based extension that works with many popular browsers like Firefox, Chrome, Opera, etc.
+It is a browser-based extension that works with many popular browsers, such as Firefox, Chrome, Opera, etc.

 For security freaks, it is good to know that nothing is shared back with the networks as the keys are maintained client-side.
 However, there are some inherent risks associated with browser-based extensions.
 They retain things like an individual’s Private keys for things like GPG.
 Nonetheless, it narrows to an individual’s risk posture like other security-related things.